- Run by South Devon and Torbay Clinical Commissioning Group and Torbay Culture, in collaboration with health, care and culture partners

 The innovation focused on improving the physical, mental and social wellbeing of two groups of people – those with chronic obstructive pulmonary disease (COPD) and children with lower-level mental health problems – through community-based arts and culture programmes.

 Eleven 12-week interventions were run, involving art, storytelling, theatre, music and radio production for the children, and singing for COPD patients.
-Sessions focused on learning a creative skill or technique, with emphasis on experimentation, group interaction and reflection to enable participants gain skills, knowledge, confidence and resilience; as well as a sense of community connection.
+Sessions focused on learning a creative skill or technique, with emphasis on experimentation, group interaction and reflection to enable participants to gain skills, knowledge, confidence and resilience; as well as a sense of community connection.

 Results of the project in schools show a slight reduction in overall stress post-intervention, with some children showing marked improvement and reduced risk of mental health disorder.